acuarica/java-cast-oopsla-19-aec/README.md

 As mentioned in the Overview,
 the reviewers asked us to show the distribution of casts across projects.
+In particular, they want to know whether casts are mostly clustered within a small number of projects or are distributed relatively evenly across projects.
+To that end,
+we provide a plot whose *x* axis is the number of casts (in log scale) and whose *y* axis is density of projects with *x* or fewer casts.

 The following command does so.